Swept Source Optical Coherence Tomography Scan OCT

-At Smile Laser Eye Centre we are proud to have the world’s only most advanced vitreo-retinal diagnostics tool Swept-Source OCT available for the people of lower punjab.
-Very few Swept-Source Optical Coherence Tomography Scan (OCT) devices are available in Pakistan at the moment with Smile Laser Eye Centre Multan is one of them.
+At Smile Laser Eye Centre we are proud to have the world’s only most advanced vitreo-retinal diagnostics tool Swept-Source OCT available for the people of Pakistan.
+Handful number of Swept-Source Optical Coherence Tomography Scan devices are available in Pakistan at the moment.
 It is unique that no Swept-Source OCT device is present anywhere else in Lower Punjab.

-An optical coherence tomography scan (commonly referred to as an OCT scan) helps us to view the health of your eyes in greater detail, by allowing us to see what’s going on beneath the surface of the eye.
+An optical coherence tomography scan (OCT scan) helps us to view the health of your eyes in greater detail.
+It allows us to see what is going on beneath the surface of the eye.

 SS-OCT can take detailed high-quality images which are less affected by eye-movements and cataract formation compared to standard scanners.

-This test can confirm or rule out Posterior Vitreous Detachment (PVD) and is an important diagnostic test for patients with reduced or distorted central vision, for example in the presence of an Epiretinal Membrane (ERM) or Macular Hole.
+This test can confirm Posterior Vitreous Detachment (PVD) and is an important diagnostic test for patients with reduced or distorted central vision, for example in the presence of an Epiretinal Membrane (ERM) or Macular Hole.

-Swept-Source DRI Topcon Triton® OCT & OCTA also allows the assessment of retinal blood flow and the diagnosis of abnormal blood vessels in the macula, the central part of the retina, in a non-invasive manner.
+Swept-Source DRI Topcon Triton® OCT & OCTA also allows the assessment of retinal blood flow and the diagnosis of abnormal blood vessels in the macula in a non-invasive manner.
+MCULA is the central part of the retina.
 This is an important diagnostic test for Diabetic Maculopathy and Retinopathy and patients with AMD.